HenrikBengtsson/matrixStats/revdep/problems.md

     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘VJ Carey <stvjc@channing.harvard.edu>’

-    The Title field should be in title case, current version then in title case:
-    ‘ontological exploration of scRNA-seq of 1.3 million mouse neurons from 10x genomics’ ‘Ontological Exploration of scRNA-Seq of 1.3 Million Mouse Neurons from 10x Genomics’

-    This build time stamp is over a month old.
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     tenXplore: no visible binding for global variable ‘CellTypes’ Undefined global functions or variables:
       CellTypes
-    ```

-# tmlenet

-Version: 0.1.0

-## In both

-*   checking top-level files ...
-WARNING
-    ```
-    Conversion of ‘README.md’ failed:
-    pandoc: Could not fetch https://travis-ci.org/osofr/tmlenet.svg?branch=master
-    FailedConnectionException2 "travis-ci.org" 443 True getAddrInfo: does not exist (Name or service not known)
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Oleg Sofrygin <oleg.sofrygin@gmail.com>’

-    This build time stamp is over a month old.
     ```

 # topGO